boof/vagrant.sh/README.md

 - **base**

-  The Base module will set LC\_ALL to en\_US.UTF-8 and the after it has been loaded
+  The Base module will set LC\_ALL to en\_US.UTF-8 and the after it has been loaded.
+  It'll also fix NFS issues for you (it creates a vagrant-nfs user).

+  To load a module

         provision modulename ...

   You can also set the timezone with

         set-timezone timezone

+  To run a command as another user

+        as vagrant "command ..."

+  To check if the system supports a command

+        can command || apt-install something

 - **build**